 By providing regular at-home dental care, you will keep your dog’s mouth healthy as well as maximize the length of intervals between necessary professional dental cleanings!

 Other Good Tools to Help Maintain Teeth Healthy

 Other supporting tools to maintain your dog’s teeth healthy are adequate chewing toys!
-There are a number of chew toys and synthetic bones made especially to strengthen gums and teeth!
-Avoid very hard chewing toys in order to prevent broken teeth!
+There are some chew toys and artificial bones made especially to strengthen gums and teeth!
+Avoid very hard chewing toys to prevent broken teeth!

 There are also mouth rinses available for dogs, which you can use from time to time!

 Another good factor to keeping your dog’s teeth healthy is hard, crunchy food instead of soft food!
 Soft food can quickly get stuck in your dog’s teeth as well as accumulate in between their teeth, which will cause decay and further dental problems!

 Try to visit your veterinarian as often as possible – for general checkups as well as mouth checks!
 If possible, try to get your dog’s mouth checked by a vet every week or so!

 Even more so, if you notice any of the following dental signs and problems: